Claire Delbos: Marriage and career

+Personal life and death

-Delbos suffered a series of miscarriages in the early years of her marriage, but in 1937 their son Pascal was born, and Messiaen produced another song cycle, Chants de terre et de ciel (1938), in which all three members of the family were portrayed.
+Delbos suffered a series of miscarriages in the early years of her marriage; but in 1937 their son Pascal was born.
+As a result, the following year, her husband produced another song cycle, Chants de terre et de ciel, in which all three members of the family were portrayed.
 The Messiaens moved into 13 villa du Danube in the 19th arrondissement.

-Towards the end of the war, Delbos had an operation that resulted in cerebral atrophy, after which she began to suffer from total amnesia.
+In 1949, Delbos underwent a disastrous hysterectomy that resulted in a cerebral infection and, eventually, total amnesia.
 She entered a sanatorium, and remained institutionalized, with steadily declining health, for the rest of her life.

-She died in 1959, in Hauts-de-Seine.
+Delbos died on 22 April 1959 in Bourg-la-Reine, survived by Olivier and Pascal Messiaen.